 MS3 welded stainless steel tubing is precision made in the U.S.A. for high-performance bicycle frame applications and may be protected by one or more of the following U.S. Patents 7232053, 7475478, 7540402, 7618503.

-Already proven by KVA STAINLESS™ in other industries, patented martensitic stainless steel (MS2™) structural tubing is now be integrated into high performance bicycle frames and forks to reduce weight, increase strength and stiffness.
+Already proven by KVA STAINLESS™ in other industries, precipitation hardening stainless steel (MS3) structural tubing is now being integrated into high performance bicycle frames and forks to reduce weight, increase strength and stiffness.

-MS2™ is an air-hardenable, martensitic stainless steel with amazing tensile strength, offering excellent properties, including specific strength and stiffness, toughness and fatigue performance, in addition to corrosion-resistance.
+MS3 is a precipitation hardening, semi-austenitic stainless steel with amazing tensile strength, offering excellent properties, including specific strength and stiffness, toughness and fatigue performance, in addition to corrosion-resistance.

 Ideal applications include silver brazed lugged-construction, silver fillet, and TIG welded bicycle frames.
-ER309L filler wire and 350° F stress-relieve recommended for best welded joint performance.
+ER631 or ER309L filler wire and a 350° F stress-relief, are recommended for the best welded joint performance.